“If you build it, he will come”Field of Dreams

 Field of Dreams is one of my favorite fantasy flicks because it shows the power of having a vision and stepping out on faith.

 I’m not alone either; the famous line “If you build it, he will come” seems to be the battle cry of entrepreneurs everywhere, including this writer, much to my chagrin.
-It’s as if we thought once we manifest this ‘vision,’ people will come from all points to buy or buy into what we were selling.
+It’s as if we thought once we manifest this ‘vision,’ people will come from all points to buy or buy into what we are selling.

 EXCEPT many of us misquote the famous line to say, “If you build it, THEY will come.”
 Unfortunately, that simple word substitution of ‘they’ for ‘he’ leaves many of us disillusioned.
 Once we’ve published our great American novel and no one comes to buy it, we are left standing with our palms facing up, shoulders hunched, wondering, “what happened?”
 Yes, even I had a Question Mark replace the eyes, nose, and lips on my face for a moment.
 I’ve since recovered and would like to set the record straight to get other creative entrepreneurs back on “the field.”